ArturSkrzeta/Full-Stack-Django-Web-App/README.md

 <p>When PR closed it goes to the Archive tab</p>
 <img src="images/pr_archive.JPG">

-<p>Each buyer can enter a site with ist own PRs by clickin on the name.</p>
+<p>Each buyer can enter a site with ist own PRs by clicking on the name.</p>
 <img src="images/pr_buyer_view.JPG">

 <p>Each buyer can access its PR and udpdate/delete it.</p>